Nature-based Solutions Senior Project Officer

 • Excellent knowledge of global environmental standards and frameworks, e.g. the Paris Agreement, SDGs and Sendai Framework;

-• Good understanding of the IUCN NbS Standard and experience with NbS implementation on the ground;
+• Good understanding of the IUCN NbS Standard and experience with its implementation;

-• Proven experience in coordination and management of international projects, ability to coordinate multi-disciplinary teams, including governments, experts, civil society and the private sector;
+• Ability to coordinate complex partnerships, including governments, experts, civil society and the private sector;

 • Capacity to work effectively under time pressure and during extended hours if required;